Iehikim/Iehikim.github.io/_pages/about.md

   - /about.html
 ---
 <br>
-I am a postdoctoral researcher in the Department of Engineering Mechanics and the Centre for ECO2 Vehicle Design at KTH Royal Institute of Technology, Stockholm, Sweden. <br>
+I am a Postdoctoral Researcher in the Department of Engineering Mechanics and the Centre for ECO2 Vehicle Design at KTH Royal Institute of Technology, Stockholm, Sweden. <br>
 My research areas are operations scheduling, production planning, combinatorial optimization problem, design and operation of manufacturing, environmentally conscious design and manufacturing, reverse logistics and operations research applications. <br>
 <br>
 I welcome opportunities to collaborate with researchers and industry practitioners on challenging real-world problems.